2015 Eurocup Finals

-The 2015 Eurocup Finals were the concluding two games of the 2014–15 Eurocup Basketball season.
-BC Khimki and Herbalife Gran Canaria faced of in a two-legged series.
+The 2015 Eurocup finals were the concluding two games of the 2014–15 Eurocup Basketball season.
+BC Khimki and Herbalife Gran Canaria faced off in a two-legged series.

 It was the third time that Khimki played in a Eurocup Finals, after their league title in 2011 and being runners-up in 2009.
-For Gran Canaria it was the first ever Finals appearance ever, after they never reached a stage further than the quarterfinals in history.
+For Gran Canaria, it was the first-ever Finals appearance after they never reached a stage further than the quarterfinals in history.
 The winner of the Finals would play in the 2015–16 Euroleague regular season.